BLACKPINK Part 3 — In Your Area, Everywhere: Domination

 Born Pink hit #1 on the Billboard 200.
 They headlined Coachella.
 They broke the tour grossing record for any female group.
 Then each member went solo — and conquered the world again.
 This is BLACKPINK at full power.

-It debuted at #1 on the Billboard 200 — the first K-pop girl group ever to reach the top of the most important album chart in the United States.
+It debuted at #1 on the Billboard 200 — the first K-pop girl group ever to reach the top of the leading US albums chart.

 Then they went on tour.
 66 shows.
 22 countries.
 1.8 million people. $330 million in gross revenue — the highest-grossing tour by any female group or Asian artist in history.